accordproject/cicero-word-add-in-deprecated/README.md

 * JavaScript APIs used in this project to interact with the objects and metadata in a Word document

 You can use two sets of JavaScript APIs to interact with the objects and metadata in a Word document.
 The first one is [Common API](https://docs.microsoft.com/en-us/javascript/api/office?view=word-js-preview) and the second one is the [Word JavaScript API](https://docs.microsoft.com/en-us/javascript/api/word?view=word-js-preview).

-For this project we are using [Word JavaScript API](https://docs.microsoft.com/en-us/javascript/api/word?view=word-js-preview).
+For this project we are using [Common Api](https://docs.microsoft.com/en-us/javascript/api/office?view=word-js-preview).
 It is a strongly-typed object model that is used to create Word add-ins that target Word 2016 or above.